Quality Management System (ISO 9001:2015)

 Leadership should be based on four fundamental principles:

-Explain Why is the QMS essential?
+Explain Why Is QMS Essential?

 The Quality Management System (QMS) is a framework for managing the quality of products and services within an organization.
 It includes procedures, resources, responsibilities, and decision-making processes that can be used to implement quality policy goals effectively.